 I recently had the opportunity to catch up with public speaker and ecommerce expert Karl Lillrud and chat about ecommerce trends, general life hacks and his plans for the future.

-With the time difference f Marbella to Vancouver and Karl’s busy schedule, I was surprised that Karl was able to fit in a conversation with me.
+With the time difference from Marbella to Vancouver and Karl’s busy schedule, I was surprised that Karl was able to fit in a conversation with me.
 During our conversation, Karl offered up memorable and helpful advice for ecomm professionals looking to perfect their ecomm best practices but also how to stay motivated.

 With over 20 year’s experience of running businesses online, Karl helped large companies such as H&M and Spotify.
 Karl is now a full time speaker, mentor and author who focuses on fast scaling startups.
 He has spoken at many ecommerce events including TEDx.